Bluebird of happiness

 The symbol of a bluebird as the harbinger of happiness is found in many cultures and may date back thousands of years.
+The association appears in ancient Chinese mythology, Native American folklore, and European fairy tale traditions, and is thought to have entered widespread English usage largely through Maurice Maeterlinck's 1908 symbolist play The Blue Bird.

+The idiom spread significantly through popular culture over the twentieth and twenty-first centuries, appearing in songs, films, television, literature, and video games.
+Notable examples include the 1934 American song "Bluebird of Happiness", the 1939 film The Wizard of Oz, and works by artists ranging from The Beatles to Bob Dylan.

+In nature, the bluebird most commonly associated with the symbol is one of three species of North American thrush in the genus Sialia, of which the eastern bluebird (Sialia sialis) is the most widespread.

 Origins of idiom

 Chinese mythology

 One of the oldest examples of a blue bird in myth (found on oracle bone inscriptions of the Shang dynasty, 1766–1122 BC) is from pre-modern China, where a blue or green bird (qingniao) was the messenger bird of Xi Wangmu (the 'Queen Mother of the West'), who began life as a fearsome goddess and immortal.
 By the Tang dynasty (618–906 AD), she had evolved into a Daoist fairy queen and the protector/patron of "singing girls, dead women, novices, nuns, adepts and priestesses...women [who] stood outside the roles prescribed for women in the traditional Chinese family".
 Depictions of Xi Wangmu often include a bird—the birds in the earliest depictions are difficult to identify, and by the Tang dynasty, most of the birds appear in a circle, often with three legs, as a symbol of the sun.